-Homework is set for all students in the school.
+Homework is set for all students in the school, and notified using Google Classroom..
 Our aim is to provide an inspiring, well-managed homework programme which helps students to develop the skills and attitudes they will need for successful lifelong learning.
 Homework should support the development of independent learning skills.